Amar es para siempre

 Amar es para siempre (lit.
-'To Love is Forever') is a long-running Spanish television soap opera.

-It is the Antena 3's resumption of La 1's Amar en tiempos revueltos.
-It premiered in January 2013.
+'To Love is Forever') is a long-running Spanish television period soap opera that originally ran on Antena 3 for twelve seasons, from 14 January 2013 to 6 March 2024, with the plot occurring between October 1960 and September 1984.
+It is the resumption of Televisión Española's Amar en tiempos revueltos.

 Premise

-Amar es para siempre is a period drama resuming the previous series Amar en tiempos revueltos and its setting around the fictional Plaza de los Frutos.
-Several performers from Amar en tiempos revueltos appeared in the first season of Amar es para siempre.
+Amar es para siempre is a period drama resuming the previous series Amar en tiempos revueltos and is setting around the fictional Plaza de los Frutos in Madrid.
+Several cast members from Amar en tiempos revueltos resumed their characters in the first season of Amar es para siempre.
+Only four cast members appear in all seasons of both series: Manu Baqueiro as Marcelino, Itziar Miranda as Manolita, José Antonio Sayagués as Pelayo, and Sebastián Fernández as Sebas.

-The fiction was initially set in 1960.

-The 8th season was already set in 1977.
+The fiction is initially set in 1960.
+The eighth season is already set in 1977.
+The last episodes are set in 1983.

 Production and release

 Amar es para siempre is produced by Atresmedia Televisión in collaboration with Diagonal TV.
-It began airing on 14 January 2013.
-It reached the 2,000 episode mark on 1 December 2020, during its 9th season.
+It began airing on 14 January 2013 on Antena 3.
+It reached the 2,000 episode mark on 1 December 2020, during its ninth season.

 It has sparked two spinoffs, #Luimelia and Luimelia 77, both revolving about the love story between Amelia and Luisita.